 For instance, if someone has a question about a specific product line, you could provide a link that allows them to download an ungated datasheet about that offering.
 Or if they’re not even sure how or why they might need your services, you could include a link to download a high-level thought leadership piece that is designed to educate prospects who are new to your industry.

 Any discussion of CTAs should begin and end with intentionality.
 What do you want to achieve with this page or this blog or this landing page?
-Much like webpages, marketing emails often serve different purposes.
+Much like webpages, marketing emails often serve different purposes, but there are still email call-to-action best practices to keep in mind.

 A trigger-based email might thank a user for joining a webinar and then take that opportunity to place a single handraiser CTA button at the end of the copy inviting them to book a product demo.
 Alternatively, a lead nurturing email might have a primary CTA that asks the reader to download an infographic and then a secondary button to get them to schedule a call.
 As long as you’re motivating your users to take action and providing a tangible benefit if they do so, you’re probably on the right track.